yashvi-dev/yashvi-dev/README.md

 ### 💼 About Me

-I’m a final-year B.Tech (Information Technology) student at Manipal University Jaipur with a deep passion for full stack development, Web3 innovation, and solving real-world problems with tech.
+I’m a final-year B.Tech (Information Technology) student with a deep passion for full stack development, Web3 innovation, and solving real-world problems with tech.

 Currently building projects that blend AI and blockchain with great user experience.
 Always open to learning and collaborating.